 Is it mostly companies looking for features or are there companies that will also be looking for TV?
 We always have a good amount of companies looking for both features and TV in addition to books, short stories, web series and short films they can turn into features and TV.

 If I can’t make the live event is there a way I can participate/submit to the companies online?
 Yes.
-You can submit online to all of the companies taking part this year on our sister site, Greenlightmymovie.com http://www.greenlightmymovie.com.
+You can purchase a virtual pass which allows you to submit online to the companies taking part this year via our sister site Greenlightmymovie.com http://www.greenlightmymovie.com.

 Didn’t see your question answered here?
 E-mail us at [email protected]